iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 To address dual-sourcing problems, we employ two main classes: `DualSourcingModel` and `DualSourcingNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
 We adopt a dual-sourcing model with specific parameters: regular order lead time and expedited order lead time both set to 0, regular order cost, $c^r$, at 0, expedited order cost, $c^e$, at 20, initial inventory of 6, and a batch size of 256.
 Additionally, the holding cost, $h$, is 5, while the shortage cost, $s$, is 495.
 Demand is generated from a uniform distribution with interval $[0, 4]$.
 Notice that both the `demand_low` and `demand_low` parameter are inclusive (closed bracket).
 Hence, the generated demand will never exceed 4.
-In code, the sourcing model is initialized as follows:
+In `idinn`, the sourcing model is initialized as follows.

 ```python
 import torch